yernarkin/VoteBKM-MenuManager/README.md

 >DESCRIPTION

-Lets regular players on the server to vote for a ban/kick/mute of a certain player utuluzing default menu type from MenuManager plugin.
+Lets regular players on the server to vote for a ban/kick/mute of a certain player utilizing default menu type from MenuManager plugin.
 Admins with a flag @css/ban are exempt from being selected as a target vote.

 >FURTHER DESCRIPTION